Euclid preparation. XCVI. Cosmology Likelihood for Observables in Euclid (CLOE). 3. Inference and Forecasts: Synthetic data vectors

 \subsection{Photometric data}

-To simulate $\Euclid$ \drthree survey specifications, which correspond to the full Euclid Wide Survey at the end of \Euclid's operations, we assume 13 equi-populated redshift bins in $z\in[0.2, 2.5]$, with the redshift distributions measured from the Flagship 2 simulation \citep{EuclidSkyFlagship}.
+To simulate $\Euclid$ \drthree survey specifications, which correspond to the full Euclid Wide Survey at the end of \Euclid's operations, we assume 13 equi-populated redshift bins in $z\in[0.2, 2.5]$, with the redshift distributions measured from the Flagship 2 simulation.
 The resulting redshift bin distributions $n_i(z)$ are shown in \cref{fig:nz}, where $\bar n_i=\int\de z\,n_i(z)$.
 Details of the mean redshift of each bin, $\bar{z}_i$, the survey area, shape noise $\sigma_\epsilon$, and limiting galaxy magnitude can be found in \cref{tab:survey_specs}.

-We generate synthetic angular power spectra $\cl{\ell}[ij][\rm AB]$ for the weak lensing, photometric galaxy clustering, and galaxy-galaxy lensing probes using \CLOE itself (Paper 2), where the combination of indices $AB$ denote either WL, GCph, or XC (corresponding to $EE$, $gg$ and $gE$ respectively in the axis labels of \cref{fig:CLOE_euclid_probes_WL,fig:CLOE_euclid_probes_GCsp,fig:CLOE_euclid_probes_XC}, for compatibility with \Euclid Science Ground Segment nomenclature).
+We generate synthetic angular power spectra $\cl{\ell}[ij][\rm AB]$ for the weak lensing, photometric galaxy clustering, and galaxy-galaxy lensing probes using \CLOE itself (Paper 2), where the combination of indices $AB$ {denote either} WL, GCph, or XC (corresponding to $EE$, $gg$ and $gE$ respectively in the axis labels of \cref{fig:CLOE_euclid_probes_WL,fig:CLOE_euclid_probes_GCsp,fig:CLOE_euclid_probes_XC}, for {compatibility} with \Euclid Science Ground Segment nomenclature).
 Here we have assumed the Limber approximation \citep{Limber1953, 1992ApJ...388..272K, LA2008}.
-In \cref{fig:CLOE_euclid_probes_WL}, we plot the angular weak lensing and galaxy-clustering auto power spectra, while the angular cross-correlation power spectrum XC is shown in \cref{fig:CLOE_euclid_probes_XC}.
-In the latter, we present only the $\cl{\ell}[ij][gE]$ spectra for $i\leq j$, although we note that $\cl{\ell}[ij][gE] \neq \cl{\ell}[ji][gE]$ .
+In \cref{fig:CLOE_euclid_probes_WL}, we plot the angular weak lensing and galaxy-clustering auto power spectra, while the angular cross-correlation power spectrum XC is shown in \cref{fig:CLOE_euclid_probes_XC}. {In the latter, we present only the $\cl{\ell}[ij][gE]$ spectra for $i\leq j$, although we note that $\cl{\ell}[ij][gE] \neq \cl{\ell}[ji][gE]$ .}

-The calculated power spectra are then binned in 32 logarithmically-spaced multipole bins in $\ell\in[10,5000]$.
-The fiducial values for the galaxy- and magnification-bias polynomial coefficients, as well as the per-bin redshift shifts, are also obtained from the Flagship 2 simulation. \rsd are included in the production of the synthetic data set.\\
+The calculated power spectra are then binned in 32 logarithmically spaced multipole bins in $\ell\in[10,5000]$.
+The fiducial values for the galaxy- and magnification-bias polynomial coefficients, as well as the per-bin redshift shifts, are also obtained {from the} Flagship 2 simulation. \rsd are included in the production of the synthetic data set.\\